-- 7.35 Ms Begley said that submissions have been received which state that the Mackenzie Basin as a whole was considered to be an "outstanding natural landscape".
+- 7.36 Ms Begley said that submissions have been received which state that the Mackenzie Basin as a whole was considered to be an "outstanding natural landscape".
 These values could be impacted upon through the irrigation of land.
-Ms Begley noted that the area to be irrigated is located adjacent to (on either side of) the Otematata Kurow Road (SH 83). - 7.36 Mr Craig the landscape Architect advising the applicant had concluded that the general effects on the Mackenzie landscape of these applications would be significantly less than minor.
+The area to be irrigated by CRC041031 was located on the southern side of the Otematata Kurow Road (SH 83).
+The area also bounds, in its north eastern frontage the Waitaki Township. - 7.37 Mr Craig the landscape Architect advising the applicant had concluded that the general effects on the Mackenzie landscape of these applications would be significantly less than minor.
 Ms Begley said that Mr Andrew Craig would provide further evidence as to whether the irrigation of this area would impact upon the landscape values of the area, which we discuss further below.
 Based on this evidence, Ms Begley considered that the effects of the proposed takes on landscape values were minor.